dextersig/dextersig.github.io/src/blog/posts/canada-tech.md

 There is one catch in the context of this post, though: GrapheneOS only works on Google Pixel phones, an American company.
 If you already have a Pixel phone, I can 100% recommend it, the Sandboxed Google Play feature means you can ditch a vast majority of the spying that Google does without any loss in functionality.
 You can also look at buying a Pixel on the second-hand market to install GrapheneOS.

-## So, does Canada's Tech Industry Have a Future?
+### So, does Canada's Tech Industry Have a Future?

 The short answer is: I like to think so.

 On one hand, Canadian tech is currently facing a gargantuan "brain drain" problem.
 We live directly on top of the largest tech industry in the world, bar none.
 Canadian computer scientists looking to enter the industry can easily get a TN visa to work in the United States and recieve a comically better wage than working for a Canadian tech company.

 On the other hand, Canada has a very rich history of innovation in the technology space.
-ATI, now owned by AMD, used to be based out of Markham and has been the primary competitor to Nvidia's monopoly on the GPU space since the bankruptcy of 3dfx in 2000.
+ATI, now owned by AMD, used to be based out of Markham, Ontario.
+They've been the primary competitor to Nvidia's monopoly on the GPU space since the bankruptcy of 3dfx in 2000.
 Blackberry pioneered the idea of mobile devices, and practically invented the modern smartphone.
 Even in recent times, we've had success stories like Shopify, one of the largest e-commerce platforms in the world.

 There's a strong hunger for Canadian-based tech alternatives right now.
 It feels like every time I open the fridge, there's some forum post somewhere about how BlackBerry should get back into the consumer smartphone space, or how Canadian Tire has the infrastructure to rival Amazon.
 I'll be watching closely to see if any of these ideas come to fruition, and would happily make a follow-up article in a few years when these ideas had a chance to come to fruition.